Jobs in the film industry

 Sound technician

-It's the job of a sound technician to operate the equipment needed to record, mix and enhance the audio of a film.
-In this role you could either be working on set, liaising with producers to meet their sound requirements and monitoring the recording process, or in post-production where you'll integrate audio with visual content and create and alter sound effects.
+A sound technician operates the equipment needed to record, mix, and enhance a film's audio.
+In this role, you could either work on set, liaising with producers to meet their sound requirements and monitor the recording process, or in post-production, where you'll integrate audio with visual content and create and alter sound effects.

 You don't need a degree to become a sound technician in film.
-However, as you'll need an in-depth understanding of the technicalities, equipment and practices the role encompasses, studying for a relevant HND or degree would be to your advantage.
+However, as you'll need an in-depth understanding of the technicalities, equipment and practices the role encompasses, studying for a relevant HND or other qualification would be to your advantage.

 Discover the full range of responsibilities a sound technician has.